arlofonseca/fivem-parking/README.md

 # bGarage

-The primary goal of this system for managing vehicles and garages is to move towards a more realistic, adaptable, and universal structure.
-It helps you determine ownership of a vehicle and its current location.
-Essentially, this system provides you with the flexibility to access information about your owned vehicles and retrieve them from any location of your choice.
+The primary goal of this advanced vehicle parking system is to imbue a sense of realism while efficiently managing owned vehicles.
+Developed with the intention of transitioning towards a more universal and adaptable structure.
+Essentially, this system offers users the flexibility to access information about their owned vehicles and retrieve them from any location they desire.

+_If you've had the chance to experience SA:MP (San Andreas Multiplayer) or GTA:W (GTA World) on the RAGEMP platform, you'll likely recognize the mechanics and features of this system.
+Its arrival on the FiveM platform comes as a response to high demand, hopefully fulfilling the wishes of many within the community._

 ## Features